samjones00/docs/docs/_documentation/Templates-Websites.md

 Both `razor` and `templates` project enjoy Hot Reloading where in development a long poll is used to detect and reload changes in the current Template Page or static files in `/wwwroot`.

+### Watched .NET Core builds

+.NET Core projects can also benefit from [Live Coding using dotnet watch](https://dotnetcoretutorials.com/2017/01/31/live-coding-net-core-using-dotnet-watch/) which performs a "watched build" where it automatically stops, recompiles and restarts your .NET Core App when it detects source file changes.
+You can start a watched build from the command-line with:

+    $ dotnet watch run

 ### .NET Core 2.0 ServiceStack WebApp Template

 The .NET Core 2.0 [templates-webapp](https://github.com/NetCoreTemplates/templates-webapp) project template is a pre-built .NET Core 2.0 App that dramatically simplifies .NET Wep App development by enabling Websites and APIs to be developed instantly without compilation.